truegoodcraft/business_project/README.md

-# True Good Craft Controller
+# Universal Business Controller

-This repository implements the controller architecture described in the True Good Craft master project brief.
-It provides a single startup command that loads configuration, assembles modular adapters, and exposes a menu-driven workflow for the core business operations.
+This repository implements the controller architecture described in the True Good Craft master project brief and makes it available for any organization to adopt.
+It provides a single startup command that loads configuration, assembles modular adapters, and exposes a menu-driven workflow for core business operations.
+(Created by True Good Craft, generalized for wider use.)

 ## Features